GSmithApps/csv-aligner/README.md

 ## Contributors

 - Big thanks to [Noé SELLAM](https://github.com/GDGiantDwarf)
-  for logging the first issue!
+  for filing the first issue!!

 ## Support